bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 title: Divisions
 ---

-# Tournament divisions
+# Tournament Divisions

 If you've been following along, our practice tournament is starting to come together.
-We now have 4 clubs entered each with 1 team in the Regular classification and a judge.
+We now have 4 clubs entered each with 1 team in the Regular classification and a single judge.
 Now let's get these 4 teams organized into a division and define the format of racing for them.

 ## Add a division